aws-solutions/qnabot-on-aws/README.md

    ]
 }
 ```
-2) Using the UI Designer, the item with qid CONNECT_TO_AGENT.04 needs to have is Lambda Arguments updated.
-The fields
-Under advanced, the item's arguments field needs to be adjusted replacing the following identifiers with actual
+* Lambda Hook Arguments need to be updated.
+Before being used, the item with qid CONNECT_TO_AGENT.04
-identifiers from the Connect instance:
+should have its Arguments field adjusted to reflect identifiers from the Connect instance:
 ```
 "AWS_connect_instance_id": "<your-connect-instance-id >",
 "AWS_connect_contact_flow_id": "<your-connect-contact-flow-id>",